mtavhel-tsch/smart-ips-pilgrimage/input/pagecontent/transaction-generate-hcert-trigger-events.md

-The generate HCERT containing the SHL may be initiated by an Issue SHL request
+The generate HCERT containing the VHL may be initiated by an Issue VHL request